-- The Information transmitted in the workshops is very useful because it is explained what TAF TSI obligations are and how to implement them. - It allows the creation of a national network for TAF TSI. -) It facilitates the integration/engagement of small-medium size companies in EU forums.
-In particular, it has been revealed as very useful for small railway undertakings and wagon keepers. - It clarifies towards the actors the different roles, responsibilities and obligations. - J It makes aware small and medium sized companies of tools developed at European level to implement TAF TS and moreover the companies can get pricing and access conditions to become users of these tools. - It is considered as efficient forum for exchanging information with bodies leading the TAF TSI deployment at EU level and a great opportunity to solve doubts.
-This helps companies participating in the workshop to have the opportunity to come into contact with each other and promote joint integration activities. - This dissemination activity increases the overall sector activity regarding TAF TSI: report information to the JSG and the TAF TSI implementation.
+- The Information transmitted in the workshops is very useful because it is explained what TAF TSI obligations are and how to implement them. - It allows the creation of a national network for TAF TSI. - It facilitates the integration/engagement of small-medium size companies in EU forums.
+In particular, it has been revealed as very useful for small railway undertakings and wagon keepers. - It clarifies towards the actors the different roles, responsibilities and obligations. - It makes aware small and medium sized companies of tools developed at European level to implement TAF TS and moreover the companies can get pricing and access conditions to become users of these tools.

+- It is considered as efficient forum for exchanging information with bodies leading the TAF TSI deployment at EU level and a great opportunity to solve doubts.
+This helps companies participating in the workshop to have the opportunity to come into contact with each other and promote joint integration activities. - This dissemination activity increases the overall sector activity regarding TAF TSI: report information to the JSG and the TAF TSI implementation. - This workshops are considered as a good opportunity to discuss and treat some issues found during the implementation and to make aware the Agency of these findings.